cloudmesh-community/book/chapters/in/box.md

 Once you have created a Box account, go to the Developer Console and select 'Create New App'.
 You will need to select what type of application you are building and an authentication method for your app and then enter an app name (you can change this later).
 Once your app has been created, click View App.

+The following examples have been adapted from https://developer.box.com/reference.

 ### Authentication with JWT: